hsuanhauliu/hsuanhauliu/README.md

 # Howard Liu

 Hey! :wave: Welcome to my Github page.
-My name is Hsuan-Hau, but I go by the name Howard.
-I'm a software engineer at Google working on full-stack web development.
-I'm interested in a lot of areas and always experimenting with different tools and technologies.
-When I'm not coding, I enjoy playing sports, instruments, photography, video editing, etc.

 Hope you find something useful here!

-You can also find me on my:
+You can also find me on:

 - [Personal website](https://hsuanhauliu.github.io/)
 - [LinkedIn](https://www.linkedin.com/in/hsuanhauliu/)